11 Key Details Examples You’ll Actually Want To Teach

 Graphs are visual key details that show the relationships among different data sets.

-This content is an example of how graphs and other visuals can serve as key details.
+The article "The U.S. national debt from 1929 to 1950" is an example of how graphs and other visuals can serve as key details.
 When used with other content that provides background knowledge about World War II, students can use the graph to see what the GNP was before the war and how it spiked during the years the war was happening.
 Find this article in our US History text set.

 7. Quotations